 Depending on the hardiness zone, the Sweetbay magnolia may be either evergreen or a deciduous blooming tree native to North America.

-A little evergreen plant in the southern half of the hardiness area, sweetbay magnolia is very fond of damp soil.
+Sweetbay magnolia is a little evergreen plant in the southern half of the hardiness area and is very fond of damp soil.

 Elongated green leaves with silvery or light white undersides and snowy white, lemon-scented blooms occur towards the end of springtime.
-Flowering begins at dawn and lasts for a couple of days until it falls to the ground.
+Flowering begins at dawn and lasts for a few days until it falls to the ground.

 Sweetbay magnolia’s growth rate is modest, with an average annual gain of 1 to 2 feet.